jimratliff/GenoMac-user/README.md

 # GenoMac-user
 ## Overview
+This public repo, [GenoMac-user](https://github.com/jimratliff/GenoMac-user) implements generic user-level settings for each user on each Mac that is governed by Project GenoMac.

+Generic user-scoped settings are those configuration parameters (a) whose jurisdiction is that of an individual user but (b) whose values are assumed to be common across all users within the GenoMac project.
+(This guarantees that a person (viz., me) will enjoy a consistent user experience regardless of which user the person is logged in as.)
-This public repo, GenoMac-user, is used in conjunction with the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system).

-The GenoMac-system repo is cloned exclusively by USER_CONFIGURER.
-GenoMac-system is responsible for configurations at the system level, i.e., that affect all users.
+The current repo is used in conjunction with the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system), which (a) is cloned exclusively by USER_CONFIGURER and (b) is responsible for configurations at the system level, i.e., that affect all users.
 This includes, among other things, certain systemwide settings, installing all CLI and GUI apps (both on or off the Mac App Store), and the creation of additional users.

-The current repo, in contrast, is focused on generic user-scoped settings, in other words configuration parameters (a) whose jurisdiction is that of an individual user but (b) whose values are assumed to be common across all users within the GenoMac project.
-(This guarantees that a person (viz., me) will enjoy a consistent user experience regardless of which user the person is logged in as.)

 ### Assumed prerequisites
 Before you do anything with this repo, GenoMac-user, the following system-level prerequisites need to be fulfilled (via the GenoMac-system repo):